Advanced Victoza Dosing Guide (& More) for Weight Loss & Insulin/Leptin Resistance

 Once you've reached your desired weight you can continue using Victoza for a few months and then discontinue using the medication at that point.

-This logic and way of using Victoza differs from what is generally recommended.
+This logic and way of using Victoza differ from what is generally recommended.

 Most pharmaceutical companies want you to use their medication indefinitely (meaning basically forever).